 - VPNs provide authentication and SSO to Web applications using a proxy architecture.
 However, they provide little or no authorization functions.

-- ESSO products usually require a client, and therefore are not appropriate for external-facing applications.
+- ESSO products usually require a client, and therefore are often not appropriate for external user-facing applications.
 Moreover, ESSO does not provide authorization functions.

-The following vendors did not meet the functional inclusion criteria for WAM.
-However, these vendors' products are viewed as functionally sufficient or superior to WAM tools for some clients' needs.
+The following vendors did not meet the market penetration inclusion criteria for WAM.
+However, these vendors' products may be viewed as functionally sufficient or superior to basic WAM tools for some clients' needs.

 Overall Market Rating: Positive